villhei/elixirtut/elixir_web/app/chapters/07_high_order_functions.md

         2. Predicate `function/1`
       </td>
       <td>
-        Return a new Enumerable without the first elements until the predicate `function/1` yields a false
+        Returns a new Enumerable without the first elements until the predicate `function/1` yields a false
       </td>
     </tr>
   </tbody>